A-H-Vu/CT-Problems/CTProblem5.md

 Given array 1 and array 2 with no duplicate elements in either.
 Set a 'counter' variable to 0.
 Set an 'output' variable to 'false'.
-    Iterate across array 2 while the 'ouput' is 'false'.
+    Iterate across array 2 while the 'output' is 'false'.
-        Iterate across array 1 while the 'ouput' is 'false'.
+        Iterate across array 1 while the 'output' is 'false'.
             If an element in array 2 is equal to an element in array 1, Increment the counter.
                 If the 'counter' is equal to the length of array 1 ,